KennaSecurity/eyeExtend-Connect/CiscoVM/README.md

 * AUTH Token - Token for Cisco VM REST API

 #### Apply policy
-Policy must be added manually after the app is imported and configured.
+The policy must be added manually after the app is imported and configured.
 1. Go to ForeScout Policy tab -> Add -> "Cisco VM" policy template group -> "Cisco VM Export" template
 2. Follow configuration instructions.
 The user must set IP range of endpoints that should be exported.
 Other configuration steps are optional as the template includes default configuration.